-Only Evil Emperor Zurg would have you click on a link to learn the basics – so let’s get to the point like a Mr. Potato Head so you can save some money to feed Mr. Hamm.
+Only Evil Emperor Zurg would have you click on a link to learn the basics – so let’s get to the point so you can save some money and feed Mr. Hamm.

 Here's a basic overview of CT scanner prices, costs, expenses, and how much other CT scanner options are going to cost you.